cerner/kaiju/README.md

 * [Docker](https://docs.docker.com/engine/installation/)

-To run the app, spin up a couple of docker containers with compose and navigate to localhost.
+To run the app, spin up a couple of docker containers with compose and navigate to localhost
 ```
 docker-compose pull
 docker-compose up